mgorski/DevZone/API/README.md

             }
         ]
     }
-Conditions:
+#####Conditions:

 campaigns / get_campaigns (optional) – Search only in given campaigns.
 Uses OR logic.
 If those params are not given search is performed in all campaigns on the account.
-Check IDs in conditions for detailed explanation. messages / get_messages (optional) – Search only contacts removed from given messages, this info is known for example if contact clicked unsubscribe link.
+Check IDs in #####Conditions for detailed explanation. messages / get_messages (optional) – Search only contacts removed from given messages, this info is known for example if contact clicked unsubscribe link.
 Uses OR logic.
-Check IDs in conditions for detailed explanation. email (optional) – Use text operators to narrow down search results to specific contact emails. reason (optional) – Narrow down search results only to contacts removed due to specific reason, allowed values are: unsubscribe, user, support, automation, complaint, blacklisted, api, bounce, other. created_on (optional) – Use time operators to narrow down search results to specific contact creation date.
+Check IDs in #####Conditions for detailed explanation. email (optional) – Use text operators to narrow down search results to specific contact emails. reason (optional) – Narrow down search results only to contacts removed due to specific reason, allowed values are: unsubscribe, user, support, automation, complaint, blacklisted, api, bounce, other. created_on (optional) – Use time operators to narrow down search results to specific contact creation date.
 Multiple operators are allowed and logic AND is used so date range can also be expressed. deleted_on (optional) – Use time operators to narrow down search results to specific contact deletion date.
 Multiple operators are allowed and logic AND is used so date range can also be expressed.
-JSON Response:
+*JSON Response:*

     {
         "result" : {